weaversa/cryptol-course/labs/Language/Basics.md

 Cryptol's module system also supports parameters, but that is covered in a later lab.

+### File-only commands

+It's worth noting that there are a very few Cryptol commands that can only be used in a file, *not* interactively in the interpreter.
+The most common of these are `module` and `import`.

 ## Comments

   * `//` comments to the to end of a line